Sprinting Mechanics For Soccer Players

 • Rapid Leg Turnover: Focus on quick and powerful steps, minimizing the amount of time your feet spend in contact with the ground.
 This rapid leg turnover is key to achieving top speed.

-See also How To Get Fit For A Soccer Match
+See also How To Increase Your Sprint Speed In Soccer

 Drills and Exercises to Improve Sprinting for Soccer